Appearance

 Writing System Prompts

-The system prompt is the most important part of your agent.
+The system prompt (Instructions) defines WHAT your agent does.
 It tells the AI:

 Basic Structure